Kurt Vialet: Early life and education

 Kurt Vialet was born on May 26, 1964, in St. Croix to Roy Vialet from St. Thomas and Helena Matta-Vialet from Fajardo, Puerto Rico.
-A product of the Virgin Islands public school system, he graduated from St. Croix Central High School in 1982.
+He attended public school in the Virgin Islands where he graduated from St. Croix Central High School in 1982.
 Vialet attained his Bachelor of Arts in Mathematics from the University of the Virgin Islands and a Master of Arts in Administration and Supervision in 1992.

 Career

 Immediately after graduation from the University of the Virgin Islands, Vialet began working at the Virgin Islands Department of Education.
 He has occupied the position of a Teacher and an Assistant Principal at the Elena L. Christian Junior High School, a Principal at the St. Croix Educational Complex High School and Principal of the Arthur A. Richards Junior High School.
-In August 1995, Vialet was given the duty of designing and structuring SCEC and became the first principal to open the island’s second high school.
+In August 1995, Vialet was given the duty of designing and structuring the St. Croix Educational Complex and became the first principal to open the island’s second high school.